coderserdar/PdfCombiner/README.md

 In this app you can do;

+ - Add PDF files with Drag and Drop to the blank area i.e. list box (you can add multiple files)
  - Add PDF files with File Dialog (you can add multiple files)
  - Add PDF files within a selected Folder with Folder Dialog
  	+ You will add the PDF files recursively, it adds the files in subfolders.